programmfabrik/fylr-plugin-sequence/README.md

 #### Template placeholders

 The following placeholders can be combined with free text.
 When the template is applied, each occurrence of each placeholder is replaced by the corresponding value from the pool or its parent pool.
-If there is no value for the placeholder (for example if `"%pool.reference%"` is used and there is no reference defined for the pool), the placeholder will be kept in the resulting string.
+If there is no value for the placeholder (for example if `%pool.reference%` is used and there is no reference defined for the pool), the placeholder will be kept in the resulting string.
 Placeholders can be used multiple times.

-The sequence placeholder `"%n%"` is replaced by the next number of the sequence for the specified objecttype and field.
+The sequence placeholder `%n%` is replaced by the next number of the sequence for the specified objecttype and field.
 The placeholder can be used multiple times in the template and each occurrence will be replaced by the same number.

 | Placeholder                 | Description                                                                                                         | Type               |
 |-----------------------------|---------------------------------------------------------------------------------------------------------------------|--------------------|